 - High school grades transcript

 The coolest thing about applying for a degree in Finland is that you can have a joint application.
-This means that you fill in a form with up to six preferred study programmes and only submit one application.
+This means you fill in a form with up to six preferred study programmes and only submit one application.
 Based on the scores of your application, you will be assigned to one of the programmes.
 In other words, you have more chances of studying in Finland with less effort.

 Plus, many Finnish universities have no application fee.
 Hurray!